tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 Typically in, but not exclusively to, the calculation of aerodynamic quantities and ascent trajectories, a number of intermediate frames are used, which link the inertial frame to the body-fixed frame of the vehicle.
 Identifiers for these frames are defined in the
-:class:`~tudatpy.numerical_simulation.environment.AerodynamicsReferenceFrames` enumeration.
+:class:`~tudatpy.dynamics.environment.AerodynamicsReferenceFrames` enumeration.
 They are listed here for completeness:

 - Inertial frame (corresponding exactly to the global frame orientation of the environment)
 - Central-body-fixed frame (corresponding exactly to the :ref:`body-fixed frame <body_fixed_frames>` of the central body)